Kelias-42/traveling-salesman-genetic-algorithm/README.md

-# traveling-salesman-genetic-algorithm
+# Traveling salesman genetic algorithm
-Example of use of genetic algorithms to solve the traveling salesman problem
+- Example of use of genetic algorithms to solve the traveling salesman problem
+- Features a visualzation of the generated solution